-- Financial assets and liabilities that is measured at fair value (Refer Note 36) - efined benefit liability/(assets): fair value of plan assets less present value of defined benefit obligation (Refer Note 35)
+- Financial assets and liabilities that is measured at fair value (Refer Note 36) - Defined benefit liability/(assets): fair value of plan assets less present value of defined benefit obligation (Refer Note 35)

-The financial statements are presented in Indian ₹ ('INR') in millions and all amounts are rounded to nearest million, except number of shares, face value of share, earning/ (loss) per share or wherever otherwise indicated.
+The financial statements are presented in Indian Rupees ('INR') in millions and all amounts are rounded to nearest million, except number of shares, face value of share, earning/ (loss) per share or wherever otherwise indicated.

 The Ministry of Corporate Affairs (MCA) vide its notification dated March 24, 2021 amended the Schedule III to the Companies Act, 2013.
-The Company has not considered the impact in the financial statements for the year ended March 31, 2021 as the amendments are effective from April 01, 2021.
+The Company has considered the impact in the financial statements for the year ended March 31, 2022.

-These financial statements were authorized for issue by the Board of Directors on 28 June 2021.
+These financial statements were authorized for issue by the Board of Directors on 29 June 2022.